 Table \ref{tab:sparsity} presents an analysis of the absolute values after the SiLU function across the layers of the \mixtral model.
-This analysis is based on data derived from 100 samples within the ShareGPT dataset (\cite{sharegpt}), without making distinctions between different experts in identical layers.
-The data shows a generally low occurrence of values close to zero.
-Specifically, for all layers, the proportion of channels with absolute values below $0.001$ is smaller than $2\%$, and for 30 out of the 32 layers, this number even falls below $1\%$.
-Furthermore, in 28 out of 32 layers, fewer than $5\%$ of the values are smaller than $0.01$, and in 24 layers, fewer than $30\%$ of the values are under $0.1$.
-Despite variations across layers, these results collectively suggest a substantial challenge in harnessing sparsity within this model with approaches of previous works.
-In contrast, \cite{liu2023deja} reported that over $90$\% of values after the ReLU function is zero for the MLP layers of OPT models (\cite{zhang2022opt}).
-Utilizing sparsity within models like \mixtral to speed up inference with tolerable quality loss would be an interesting direction for future research.
+This analysis is based on data from 100 samples within the ShareGPT dataset \cite{sharegpt}, without differentiating between different experts in identical layers.
+The data indicates a generally low occurrence of values close to zero.
+Specifically, for all layers, the proportion of channels with absolute values below $0.001$ is less than $2\%$, and for 30 out of the 32 layers, this figure is even below $1\%$.
+Additionally, in 28 out of 32 layers, fewer than $5\%$ of the values are smaller than $0.01$, and in 24 layers, fewer than $30\%$ of the values are under $0.1$.
+Despite variations across layers, these results collectively suggest a significant challenge in harnessing sparsity within this model using approaches from previous works.
+In contrast, it is reported \cite{liu2023deja} that over $90\%$ of values after the ReLU function are zero for the MLP layers of OPT models \cite{zhang2022opt}.
+Utilizing sparsity within models like \mixtral to speed up inference with tolerable quality loss remains an intriguing direction for future research.